IMOGENE (JEAN) EVELYN YOUNG FORD

 - Director of Nevada Office of Community Services, 1985-1989.

-In 1991 Jean temporarily filled the position of director of the Women’s Studies Program at the University of Nevada, Reno.
+In 1991 Jean temporarily filled the position of Director of the Women’s Studies Program at the University of Nevada, Reno.
 When she discovered a lack of information on Nevada women, Jean proposed a statewide campaign to create the Nevada Women’s Archives, at the Special Collections Department of the University of Nevada, Reno library.
-She completed the bibliography to the collection before she died.
+She completed Nevada Women’s History: A Guide to Archives and Manuscripts in Nevada Repositories before she died.

 Through this work, she became immersed in recovering Nevada women’s history, and she discovered many with like interests.
 By February 1996, Jean had co-founded the Nevada Women’s History Project (NWHP), a private, non-profit organization under the umbrella of the Nevada Women’s Fund.
 NWHP was designed to gather and disseminate information about the roles, accomplishments, and activities of Nevada women from every race, class, and ethnic background who contributed in shaping the state’s destiny.